 Now begin lengthening the shutter speed, one click of the adjustment wheel at a time, counting clicks as you go.
 Watch the shadow data on the histogram data move slowly to the right.
 Ignore the highlights, which will probably become clipped.
 Stop when the shadows have moved comfortably away from the left edge of the histogram, as shown in figure 2.
 They don’t need to be dead-center.
 You’ve now set the correct exposure for the good-shadows image.
 Leave this exposure set on the camera.

 By counting clicks you have determined the difference between the good-highlight exposure and the good-shadow exposure.
 On most cameras, one click equals one-third of a stop.
 If you changed the shutter speed by six clicks, the difference is two stops.
 Turn on auto-exposure bracketing.
 If possible, set the number of frames in the bracket set to two.
 Don’t worry if you can only shoot a three-frame bracket set.
 You’ll end up with one highly overexposed frame, which you can discard.
 If necessary, set the bracket order to metered, under, over (which is the default for most cameras).
 Now set the bracket interval, the difference in exposure between frames, to the same value you calculated as the difference in exposure between the good-highlight and good-shadow frames.
 In this example, the difference is two stops.
+Be sure the second frame is set to minus exposure compensation, not plus.
 As a practical matter, the difference will almost always be between two and three stops.
 If you calculate a four-stop difference, you’re in an HDR situation.
 Finally, set the drive mode to continuous high.

 Wait for the wind to stop, and fire away.
 The first frame will be perfectly exposed for the shadowed flowers, as shown in figure 3.
 The second frame will be perfectly exposed for the bright mountains in the background, as shown in figure 4.
-The best procedure for combining these two frames in Photoshop will be the subject of a future blog post.
+I discuss the best procedure for combining these two frames in Photoshop in this blog post.

 Want to know when new blog posts are released?
 Please join my mailing list!